jindrichmynarz/dissertation/parts/introduction.md

 <!-- General note at the end of the introduction -->

 The remaining parts of this chapter provide the preliminaries that the subsequent chapters build on.
-We explain the fundamentals of linked open data, remark on the characteristics of the public procurement domain, define the matchmaking task, outline the generic approaches we adopted for this task, and finally we survey the related work.
+We explain the fundamentals of linked open data, remark on the characteristics of the public procurement domain, define the matchmaking task, outline the generic approaches we adopted for this task, and finally, we survey the related work.

-The contributions presented in this thesis including methods and software were authored or co-authored by the thesis' author, unless stated otherwise.
+The contributions presented in this thesis including the methods and software were authored or co-authored by the thesis' author, unless stated otherwise.
 Both the reused and the developed software is listed in the [appendix @sec:software].
 The abbreviations used throughout the text are collected in the [@sec:abbreviations].
 All vocabulary prefixes used in the text can be resolved to their corresponding namespace IRIs via <http://prefix.cc>.